transmission/transmission/docs/Editing-Configuration-Files.md

 It's not always possible to set all configurations from the GUI, especially on the Daemon or the Web Interface.
 This guide will try to give an overview of how and what you can change.
-For the location of these files, look at the [[Configuration Files|ConfigFiles]] page.
+For the location of these files, look at the [Configuration Files](Configuration-Files.md) page.

 Note: The client _should_ be closed before making changes, otherwise settings will be reverted to it's previous state.